Yajme/Inventory-Management-System/README.md

 ## Contributing
-Contributors are welcome refer to the installation then issue a pull request.
+Contributors are welcome refer to the installation push in contributors branch then issue a pull request.
 ## Authors
 * [Yajme](https://github.com/Yajme) - Initial work
 ## License